-I occasionally post reviews by others I know well and trust their judgment in such matters.
+I occasionally post reviews by others I know well and trust their judgement in such matters.
 Scott Reed and his wife Sheryl are friends who visit us from Wisconsin in the fall or spring.

 This past April, they resided in our casita and enjoyed our fine weather by hiking, exploring, and sightseeing.
 They also dined at several of our finest restaurants.
 As so many of our guests do, on their first visit they asked my suggestion for the best Mexican restaurants in Tucson.